”There is nothing either good or bad but thinking makes it so.” – W. Shakespeare

 It is broadly believed that CBT today not only works ‘best’ in the therapy area but it is also ‘best’ in business and life-coaching.

-Psychological Life Coaching using CBT methods, applies the techniques of CBT in a non-therapeutic way to the problems of everyday life, enabling individuals to rapidly and efficiently reach their goals.
+Life Coaching, using CBT methods, applies the techniques of CBT in a non-therapeutic way to the problems of everyday life, enabling individuals to rapidly and efficiently reach their goals.
 Life Coaching using CBT methods works by first assessing the areas of clients’ life they want to change.

 The areas which clients come to a life coach to resolve, usually are: